 Further down the road, when the investor needs to decide how to manage the nonperforming assets in their portfolio, they need a partner that can help them assess the available options and make well-informed decisions.

-“If a client comes to us and says, ‘I’ve got this loan that hasn’t been paid in two years, and I need to figure out what to do with it,’ we can, through the expertise of our people, the breadth of services we offer and the technology we’ve developed, help triage that asset.
-Short sale, deed-in-lieu, loan modification, auction, foreclosure — we can help the investor weigh the alternatives and determine where they can get the best return,” says Arute.
+“If a client comes to us and says, ‘I’ve got this loan that hasn’t been paid in two years, and I need to figure out what to do with it,’ we can, through the expertise of our people, the breadth of services we offer and the technology we’ve developed, help triage and decision that asset for our clients.
+Short sale, deed-in-lieu, loan modification, auction, foreclosure, traditional REO Asset Management — we can help the investor weigh the alternatives and determine where they can get the best return,” says Arute.

 He points to EXOS One Marketplace™ as an example of the tools ServiceLink provides.
 EXOS One Marketplace applies artificial intelligence, machine learning and data analytics to enable investors to see their entire portfolios, as well as their disposition options, at a glance.
 Armed with predictive modeling, investors can compare disposition paths and adjust their strategies as new information becomes available.
 EXOS One Marketplace also consolidates the ordering of titles, valuations, auction and field services, and other critical services through one integrated provider.